SeanFxyz/assembler_exemplar/docs/programming.md

-This document is meant to explain the underlying program design of *Assembler Exemplar*, including the various scripts, Scenes, and Singletons used in the Godot Engine.
+This document is meant to explain the underlying program design of *Assembler Exemplar*, including the various scripts, Scenes, and Singletons used in the Godot Engine implementation of the game.

 ## Singletons